2018 Update: Day Out with Thomas runs from April 21, 28-29, and May 5-6, 2018.

 There is limited parking at the event so there’s a good chance that you’ll have to drive off-site for parking.
 Don’t worry, the parking is pretty easy and free.
 Essex does a good job at posting signs to find designated parking lots.
 They have school bus shuttles available to bring you back and forth from the event.
 The shuttles run pretty frequently.
 My kids were thrilled to ride the bus and even mentioned it as their favorite part of the day – go figure!

 TIP: Consider baby-wearing infants.
 You’ll have to fold up your stroller to get on the shuttle and you’ll also have to leave the stroller in a designated area off the train.
 I didn’t think it was too much walking for my toddler either.
 It might be easier to skip the stroller all together.

 Day Out with Thomas is a very popular event and tickets tend to sell out quickly.
-Tickets prices are $24 (plus tax) for ages 2 and up.
+Tickets prices are $25 (plus service fee) for ages 2 and up.
 Kids under 2 are free!
 Tickets are on sale now and can be purchased online or by calling by calling toll-free 866.468.7630.
 There will be no walk-ups or day of event tickets available.
 For more information and directions, contact Essex Steam Train & Riverboat at 860.767.0103 or visit EssexSteamTrain.com.